config.yaml

 # for cookies and thus logging in to work

-allowFraming: true
+allowFraming: false

 # Settings for further configuration of the cookies that OctoPrint sets (login, remember me, ...)